Team-DevSquad/BoB-Personalized-Content-Generation/README.md

 ## Scalability

 Our solution is designed to be highly scalable, utilizing Azure Kubernetes Service (AKS) for containerized deployment and efficient resource management.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the [LICENSE NAME] - see the [LICENSE.md](LICENSE.md) file for details.

-## Acknowledgments

-- Azure for providing the cloud infrastructure
-- Our hackathon organizers and mentors